 One-Arm Chin-Up is not that exercise that you want to overdo.
-Firstly, it doesn't progress that fast.
-Secondly, increased risk of injury.
+Firstly, you can’t progress fast in it.
+Secondly, because of increased risk of injury.
 Once a week works awesome for me.
-You should experiment to find out how's best for you.
+You should experiment to find out how’s best for you.

 One-Arm Negatives and Static Hangs

-In my experience One-Arm Chin-Up negatives are almost useless.
-They only teach you how to comedown from top hang.
-And that's all.
-They are good as introductory progression step but that's it.
-On the other hand, One-Arm Static Holds.
-In my opinion they are very useful.
-Bottom hang is useful for grip strength and endurance, 90 degree hang is useful for strength and moving past sticking point, and top hang is generally useful in One-Arm Chin-Up practice.
-Practice them but don't overdo.
+In my opinion, One-Arm Static Holds are also very useful.
+Bottom hang is useful for grip strength and endurance.
+90 degree hang is useful for strength in the middle part of OACU and moving past sticking point.
+Top hang is generally useful in One-Arm Chin-Up work.
+Practice them but don’t overdo.